DAY 16: Here a Puuc, there a Puuc, everywhere you look, a Puuc!

 Next up: Mexican Road Trip: The Road to Bonampak

-The slide show below features additional photos taken on the road in Mexico by my inestimable shotgun rider, Michael Fritz.
+The collage below features additional photos taken on the road in Mexico by my inestimable shotgun rider, Michael Fritz.
 (Michael is responsible for many of the photos in this series of posts).
 Click any image to expand them to full screen:

 (Unless otherwise noted, all other images are my (or Michael’s) original work, and are protected by copyright.
 They may not be duplicated for commercial purposes.)